onaio/help/guides/organizations/_posts/2015-09-14-organizations.md

 **Note**<br/>An organization can have more than one admin.

-The following table shows the 3 organization member roles and what permissions each role has:
+The following table shows the three organization roles and what permissions each role has:

 <table style="border: 1px solid #E6E6E6;">